Savannah,

 The cobblestone roads near the river are a nice blast from the past!

-A ride on the Georgia Queen paddlewheeler is a fun way to explore the Savannah
+A ride on the Georgia Queen paddlewheeler is a fun way to explore the Savannah River.

-River Street is along the river front and has lots of cool little shops including
+River Street is along the river front and has lots of cool little shops including a place where one can buy freshly made pralines!

 One must go to Leopold's for ice cream when in Savannah!
-Be prepared
+Be prepared to wait up to 45 minutes on some busy nights!

-previous picture / travel main page / next picture
+previous picturetravel main page / next picture

 Last Updated: June 19, 2021 10:06 AM